-If you’re at capacity and unable to help with wildlife in need, what are my alternatives?
+If you’re at capacity, what are my alternatives?

-- To obtain helpful tips and information for what to do next, Nature Nurse’s Wildlife Rehab and Operation Orphan Wildlife have excellent content on their websites.
+For tips on what to do while you wait to speak to a rehabber, Operation Orphan Wildlife has excellent content on their website.
 We do plan to expand our content on this site in the future as well.

 How come you haven’t called me back?

-Franklin’s Friends is a very small operation with one newly permitted category 1 rehabber.
+Franklin’s Friends is a very small operation with one permitted category 1 (orphaned, uninjured mammals) rehabber.
 She does so on a volunteer, unpaid basis alongside a full-time (yet flexible) job.

 As such, it just isn’t possible to return every phone call.
 Our focus is on quality care for the wildlife we intake and preparing them as best we can to live successfully in their natural habitat once released.